For a PDF version of this guide click here

 Purpose: The Colorado Constitution currently says "There shall never be in this state either slavery or involuntary servitude, except as a punishment for crime, whereof the party shall have been duly convicted."
 Amendment A would remove everything after the first comma.

 Analysis: Although I have some suspicion that there is a second shoe to drop here regarding prisoners working for little or no money, at this point the experts tell me that this measure will have no impact on the Department of Corrections.
 I’ll take the experts at their word that all this measure will do is remove the hypothetical possibility, as distant as it might be, that “slavery” could be possible in Colorado and - and I think this is the more reasonable point - to remove reference to slavery from our state constitution.
+My good friend Mandy Connell is voting against this because she’s uncertain about its possible unintended consequences; I understand that argument well, which is why my “Yes” is with some hesitation.
+I don’t think the unintended (or maybe secretly intended) consequences are very important, and they could be easily dealt with by the legislature if they arise.

 Amendment V: NO